 Secure Wireless Communication Supporting Vehicle-to-Vehicle and Vehicle-to-EUD for Mounted and Dismounted Connectivity

-The goal of modern military operations is to provide rapid, secure, and controlled access to classified or controlled unclassified information (CUI) over wireless transport in the field -- between vehicles and end-users alike – allowing warfighters to access real-time data without being tethered to a workstation.
+The goal of Secure Wireless Communications is to provide controlled access to classified or controlled unclassified information (CUI) over any RF transport in the field - between vehicles and end-users alike.

-Curtiss-Wright’s PacStar business unit has pioneered the tactical implementation of secure wireless communication solutions on small form factor hardware – leveraging NSA’s Commercial Solutions for Classified (CSfC) program.
-Using approved commercial components ideally suited for meshing vehicle-to-vehicle (V2V) and vehicle-to-EUD (V2E) for mounted (on-platform) and dismounted (off-platform) end-user devices (EUD).
+Curtiss-Wright’s PacStar business unit has pioneered the tactical implementation of secure wireless communication solutions on small form factor hardware – leveraging NSA approved commercial components ideally suited for meshing vehicle-to vehicle (V2V) and vehicle-to-EUD (V2E) for mounted (on-platform) and dismounted (off-platform) end-user devices (EUD).
 These solutions are designed to support voice, video, and data for C2 communications and have been optimized for size, weight, and power (SWaP) to fit within the limited spaces onboard vehicle platforms.
-These secure wireless solutions are transport-agnostic and compatible with Wi-Fi, 4G, 5G, and other wireless communications – making it possible to eliminate the need for external Type1 cryptographic equipment and controlled key material.
+These secure wireless solutions are transport agnostic and compatible with Wi-Fi and VPN encryption components – making it possible to eliminate the need for external Type1 cryptographic equipment and controlled key material.

-Using properly configured, layered, commercial technologies to correctly implement CSfC for secure wireless communication promises multiple benefits including true mobility and maneuverability for both mounted and dismounted EUDs.
+Using properly configured, layered commercial technologies to correctly implement secure wireless communication promises multiple benefits including true mobility and maneuverability for both mounted and dismounted EUDs.

 As an example, providing secured wireless local area network (WLAN) services inside vehicles and vehicle-mounted shelters – while simultaneously providing communications between vehicles over wireless mesh networks – will dramatically reduce (if not eliminate) setup time over current “mobile” command post deployments involving the installation of thousands of feet of networking cable and “physical” network infrastructure to interconnect vehicles and/or tents.